 AutoCAD or Fusion 360, which is better?
 What are the differences between AutoCAD and Fusion 360?

-These two programs are quite different from one another, and as you read this article, you will see that they serve entirely different purposes.
+These two programs are quite different from one another, and as you read on, you will see that they serve entirely different purposes.
 Which one should you pick?
-The answer will be easy after you read this article.
+The answer will be easy after we have given you a detailed understanding of the two programs.

 It is effortless to use once you get the hang of the different commands and shortcuts.
 In the past two decades, AutoCAD has developed 3D modeling capabilities, but it is far from the industry-leader in 3D drafting.
 Autodesk is the company that has developed AutoCAD as well as Fusion 360 and many other CAD applications.